mlcommons/ck/README.md

 * **2022 March:** We presented the [CK concept to enable collaborative and reproducible ML Systems R&D](https://meetings.siam.org/sess/dsp_programsess.cfm?SESSIONCODE=73126) at the SIAM'22 workshop on "Research Challenges and Opportunities within Software Productivity, Sustainability, and Reproducibility"

-* **2022 March:** we've released the first prototype of the [CK2 toolkit](https://github.com/mlcommons/ck/tree/master/ck2)
+* **2022 March:** we've released the first prototype of [the Collective Mind toolkit (CK2)](https://github.com/mlcommons/ck/tree/master/ck2) based on your feedback and our practical experience [reproducing 150+ ML and Systems papers and validating them in the real world](https://www.youtube.com/watch?v=7zpeIVwICa4).
-  based on your feedback!
-Join this community effort to develop CK2-powered automation recipes to co-design and deploy efficient ML Systems.

 ## Motivation